holidayextras/holidayextras.github.com/README.md

 The Tech Team @ Holiday Extras Blog
 ========================

+**Deprecated.
+The tech blog is now hosted on [Medium](http://tech.holidayextras.co.uk/).
+For more information, come chat to us in #guild-tech-brand on Slack.**

 This is a new blog created using Jekyll and GitHub pages.
 The Holiday Extras Blog should be simple to use for everyone, it only requires a small amount of technical knowledge.
 The first part of this README breaks down the steps required in order to write and post a blog using git and your terminal.
 The second part explains how to use Prose.io to help you write and post your blog.